frontenddogma/web-development-glossary/manuscript/i.md

 : The difficulty in understanding an issue and effectively making decisions when one has too much information about that issue.
 Generally, the term is associated with the excessive quantity of daily information.
 Information overload most likely originated from information theory, which are studies in the storage, preservation, communication, compression, and extraction of information.&nbsp;[†](#w-information-overload)

 Information retrieval
 : The activity of obtaining information system resources that are relevant to an information need from a collection of those resources.
-Information retrieval is the science of searching for information in a document, searching for documents themselves, and also searching for the metadata that describes data, and for databases of texts, images or sounds.&nbsp;[†](#w-information-retrieval)
+Information retrieval is the science of searching for information in a document, searching for documents themselves, and also searching for the metadata that describes data, and for databases of texts, images, or sounds.&nbsp;[†](#w-information-retrieval)

 Information scent
 : Cues in the information environment pointing to possible answers.
 Human users estimate how much useful information they are likely to get on a given path, and after seeking information compare the actual outcome with their predictions.
 When the information scent stops getting stronger (i.e., when users no longer expect to find useful additional information), users move to a different information source.
 Poor information scent is one reason for the ineffectiveness of “(click) here” or “(learn) more” links.&nbsp;[†](#w-information-foraging)

 Information Security
 : The practice of protecting information by mitigating information risks.
 Information Security is part of information risk management, and typically involves preventing or at least reducing the probability of unauthorized or inappropriate access, use, disclosure, disruption, deletion or destruction, corruption, modification, inspection, recording, or devaluation, although it may also involve reducing the adverse impacts of incidents.
 Information may take any form, e.g., electronic or physical, tangible (e.g., paperwork) or intangible (e.g., knowledge).
-Information Security’s primary focus is the balanced protection of the confidentiality, integrity, and availability of data while maintaining a focus on efficient policy implementation, all without hampering organization productivity.&nbsp;[†](#w-infosec)
+The primary focus of Information Security is the balanced protection of the confidentiality, integrity, and availability of data while maintaining a focus on efficient policy implementation, all without hampering organization productivity.&nbsp;[†](#w-infosec)

 Infosec
 : → Information Security